gitlabhq/gitlabhq/doc/install/aws/index.md

    and create the ELB.

-After the Load Balancer is up and running, you can revisit your Security Groups to improve access only through the ELB and any other requirement you might have.
+After the Load Balancer is up and running, you can revisit your Security Groups to refine the access only through the ELB and any other requirement you might have.

 ## Deploying GitLab inside an auto scaling group